christian-westbrook/christianwestbrook.dev/_posts/2025-01-08-learning-to-blog-the-code-method.md

 ### Express

 The final phase of the CODE method is expression.
 In this phase I constrain myself to using only the notes I've captured and distilled as fuel for creating something new and my own, in this case a blog post.
 The author emphasizes refusing to wait until you feel perfectly prepared before sharing what you know with others, but rather to express your ideas early, often, and in smaller chunks.
-I alluded to this in another blog about evolutionary writing.
+I alluded to this in [another blog post about evolutionary writing]({% post_url 2024-12-18-learning-to-blog-evolutionary-writing %}).

 For this blog I sat down with freshly distilled notes and wrote an outline and a first draft in a single session.
 I came back on another night and wrote the second draft before editing and publishing.
 In each session I referred only to my distilled notes on *Building a Second Brain* while writing.
 After publishing this blog post, I reflected on ideas for future blog posts before moving my project folder for this blog into my project archives.